Hindkush/ExpenseTracker/README.md

 * [Techincal Information](#Technical-Information)
 ## About
 A Expense Tracker website built using HTML5, CSS3, and JavaScript for the functionalities.
 Tried to keep very simple looking UI but its very effective.
-###### Do have a look at NAVIGATION BAR that has links to different pages like COURSES, CONTACT, etc.

 ## Features
 * Maintain Your Daily Expense.
 * Add some text with daily transaction.